2021 is now B.C.'s deadliest year in the opioid crisis, with 2 months of data left to collect

 "I cannot stress enough how urgent this emergency has become," Lapointe said.

-Minister of Mental Health and Addictions Sheila Malcolmson will respond to the report during a news conference at 10 a.m.
+Minister of Mental Health and Addictions Sheila Malcolmson addressed the report later Thursday morning, saying, "This year continues to be terribly painful, and October was particularly tragic."

-This is a breaking news story and will be updated.
-Check back for more information.
+She said she sympathizes with the loved ones of those who've died, and that "almost every person in this province" knows someone whose life was cut short.

+Malcolmson said the NDP government is following "many pathways out" of addiction, including increasing overdose prevention and safe consumption sites and prescribing safe supply options.